 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Frasers Property (Thailand) Public Company Limited reported total carbon emissions of approximately 409,866,040 kg CO2e.
-This figure includes 1,520,490 kg CO2e from Scope 1 emissions, 17,531,630 kg CO2e from Scope 2 emissions, and a significant 390,813,920 kg CO2e from Scope 3 emissions.
-The company has set ambitious targets to reduce its absolute Scope 1 and 2 GHG emissions by 42.3% by FY2030, using FY2021 as the base year.
-Additionally, it aims to cut Scope 3 emissions by 42% within the same timeframe.
-In 2023, the total emissions were reported at approximately 469,054,480 kg CO2e, with Scope 1 emissions at 1,752,780 kg CO2e, Scope 2 emissions at 17,740,680 kg CO2e, and Scope 3 emissions at 449,561,020 kg CO2e.
-This indicates a reduction in total emissions from 2023 to 2024.
-The company’s commitment to sustainability is further underscored by its alignment with the Science Based Targets initiative (SBTi), ensuring that its reduction targets are consistent with the global aim to limit warming to 1.5°C. Frasers Property (Thailand) is actively working towards these goals, demonstrating a proactive approach to managing its carbon footprint in the real estate sector.
+This figure includes 1,520,490 kg CO2e from Scope 1 emissions and 17,531,630 kg CO2e from Scope 2 emissions.
+The majority of their emissions, about 390,813,920 kg CO2e, fall under Scope 3, which encompasses indirect emissions from their value chain.
+The company has set ambitious targets to reduce its carbon footprint, committing to a 42.3% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2021 as the baseline.
+Additionally, they aim for a 42% reduction in absolute Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. In 2023, Frasers Property (Thailand) reported total emissions of approximately 469,054,480 kg CO2e, with Scope 1 emissions at 1,752,780 kg CO2e and Scope 2 emissions at 17,740,680 kg CO2e.
+The Scope 3 emissions for that year were about 449,561,020 kg CO2e.
+This indicates a significant decrease in total emissions from 2023 to 2024, reflecting the company's ongoing commitment to sustainability and climate action.
+Overall, Frasers Property (Thailand) is actively working towards reducing its carbon emissions and enhancing its sustainability practices, demonstrating a proactive approach to addressing climate change within the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents